NicoloToscani/ml-notebooks/README.md

 Machine Learning experiments.

 ## Predictive maintenance
-The goal is predict a system failure in the figure from the vibration values recorded during operation.
+The goal is predict a system failure in the figure using a set of vibration values recorded during operation.

 ![dryer3-down](Dryer 3 down.png)